Tureaud/rpds/README.md

-# rpdsWeatherData
+# Raspberry Pi Door Sign
-Using an API key from openweathermap.org, display real time weather data.
+Using python, display various data using API keys, requests, and BeautifulSoup.